DeCEll-1/FakeCompiler/README.md

 # FakeCompiler
-A "compiler" for .jar for starsector modding
+A "compiler" for .jar for starsector modding, can be ignored if not related.